AmiraliSajadi/AmiraliSajadi/README.md

 ## 👋 Hey there!
 I'm Amir

 ### About Me
-🎓 I'm a PhD student at Drexel University --> I research Software Engineering at [Soar Lab](https://soar-lab.github.io/).
+🎓 I'm a PhD candidate at Drexel University --> I research Software Engineering at [Soar Lab](https://soar-lab.github.io/).

 💻 My current research is focused on security --> I'm studying the ways LLMs influence software security!